kevin-labtani/code-katas/README.md

 A data structure where each element has a priority.
 Elements with higher priorities are served before elements with lower priorities
 We can implement a priority queue with a heap

+### Hash Tables

+used to store kay-value pairs
+like arrays, but the keys are not ordered
+unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values

+hash tables in the wild: python has dictionaries, js has objects and maps, java goa nd scale have maps, ruby has hashes

+to implement a hash table, we'll be using an array
+in order to look up values by key, we nees a way to convert keys into valid array indices
+a function that performs this task is called a hash function

+what makes a good hash function? (not a cryptographically secure one!)

+- fast
+- doesn't cluster outputs at specific indices, but distributes uniforml
+- deterministic (same input yields same output)